 Well Made.
 Made in the U.S.A. by skilled seamstresses, my soft hats are sewn with great care to detail; seams are top stitched and raw edges finished.
 A well-constructed hat can take lots of washing and wearing and still look good, an important feature when a hat is worn so much.

 Quick delivery.
-My hats are sent out by first class mail within 24 hours of receiving your order, except for weekend orders, which go out on Mondays.
+My hats are sent out by first class mail within 24 to 48 hours of receiving your order, except for weekend orders, which go out on Mondays.

 Just In Time has been featured in the following publications:

 - Philadelphia Daily News "After Breast Cancer Treatment"